ULTRAMagic Interval - Chapter 0

 “We’re finally rid of Milosh, but that jerk is still causing us trouble.”

-“Well the guild is coming along nicely, isn’t it?”
+“As to be expected.
+The guild is coming along nicely, isn’t it?”

+Ultimatum frowned a little, wanting to stay on track.
 “Is there anything we can do to prevent this issue, Zal?”

 “How so?”